 I am fairly confident now that BYU was willing to work with the Mountain West and stay in the league if they could rebroadcast football and basketball games that were not shown on The Mtn. and to show those games on BYUtv.
 The money would probably not be the same with their ESPN deal, but if the Mountain West were to gain BCS status the additional money from that might have put the amount on par with their ESPN deal and without the headache of having to schedule 12 games each year.

-Either way, Comcast screwed up and ultimately lost its best asset in BYU who is a strong television grab is now in the hands of ESPN, and had they went through a verbal agreement with BYU they most likely would have stayed in the Mountain West, well maybe not because I still think BYU finally made the move because of Utah going to the Pac-12.
+Either way, Comcast screwed up and ultimately lost its best asset in BYU who is a strong television grab now is in the hands of ESPN.